Skip to article frontmatterSkip to article content

 Loading...

-We now use the Boolean array that indicates where the boundary points lie in the grid.
+We now use the final output from Algorithm 13.2.1, which is a Boolean array indicating where the boundary points lie in the grid.

 spy(is_boundary)